 A cradleboard is a traditional kind of Native American baby carrier used by many Native American tribes across North America.
 Fewer tribes traditionally made cradles; most of these were made from indigenous woven fibers.
 Some tribes, such as the Wabanaki of the Northeast began making the European cradle form after European contact.
 The basket makers of the Wabanaki adapted these European cradle form using brown ash their traditional basketry material or making a cradle of birch bark and decorating it with colorful porcupine quills.

-Moose hair embroidery, usually done on birch bark but occasionally on woolen or velvet cloth, began around 1700 was an art practiced by Native American tribes in Maine, Vermont, upper New York state, Quebec, New Brunswick and Nova Scotia.
+Moose hair embroidery, usually done on birch bark but occasionally on woolen or velvet cloth.
+Moose hair embroidery as we now know it began around 1700 and was an art practiced by Native American tribes in Maine, Vermont, upper New York state, Quebec, New Brunswick and Nova Scotia.
 Native American girls learned embroidery work in Quebec convent schools run by French Ursuline nuns.
 French embroidery using silk thread, woven cloth, European needles and scissors was taught in these convent schools.
-When cloth and silk thread became scarce the nuns and their Indian pupils turned to materials available - birch bark and moose hair.

 Drums, flutes and rattles are the three most common instruments used by Native American tribes.
 The most important of these was and still is the drum.
 Go to any powwow or Indian event and there will be drumming.
 Different tribes have different traditions about the drum and how to play it, but the basic construction is very similar in most tribes: a wooden frame or a carved and hollowed-out log, with finely tanned buckskin or elkskin stretched taut across the opening by a sinew thong.